desotech-it/carvel/README.md

 > Succeeded
 > ```

-Extremely powerful and simple to be used.
+Extremely powerful and simple to use.

 ## kbld

 Build an `OCI` container can be done using `docker`.

-Carvel introduce the possibility to building images from source code using `kbld`
+Carvel introduces the possibility of building images from source code using `kbld`.

-we have the same file created above, we just added a file `build.yaml`
+We have the same file created above, we just added a file `build.yaml`.

 ```bash
 cat 05/build.yaml